pbullock08/e-commerce-orm/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  In this application is the back end for an e-commerce site that relies on categories, products, and tags.
+  This application is the back end for an e-commerce site that relies on categories, products, and tags.

   ## Table of Contents
  * [Installation](#installation)